rodber/chevereto-free/README.md

 To upgrade to our paid edition, simply navigate to your dashboard panel and click on the `upgrade` button.

 ## Support
-Chevereto Free is forked from previous paid releases, meaning that it inherits the bugs at that prior stage of development.
-Since this edition is always several months behind the paid edition, **any bug reporting is ignored**.
-For any other issue, feel free to ask in our <a href="https://chevereto.com/community-support">Community Support</a>.
+Use our [Bug Tracking](https://chevereto.com/bug-tracking) to report bugs and our [Community Support](https://chevereto.com/community-support) forums for any support concern.
+Keep in mind that Chevereto Free is always forked from a previous paid release and it inherits the bugs at that prior stage of development.
+Due to this, **pull requests are ignored** in this repo.

 ## License
 Copyright [Rodolfo Berríos](http://rodolfoberrios.com) - Released under the AGPLv3 license.